centrahq/api-documentation/source/guides/checkout-api/breaking-changes-v2-69.md

 # Breaking changes in CheckoutAPI v4 v2.69

 This release makes some breaking changes due to bugs affecting multi-language structure.
-This release also adds extended documentation using OAS v3.0.2 to easier connect with the Checkout API.
+This release also adds [extended CheckoutAPI documentation using OAS v3.0.2](https://docs.centra.com/swagger-ui/?api=CheckoutAPI) to easier connect with the Checkout API.
 Due to this, some breaking changes are introduced.

 **If you're using Checkout API v3 or less you are not affected by these changes.**

 Below we describe the changes made.
+We also have code-snippets to be able to support both solutions, before and after this change.
+We're not planning to do any sort of modifications to existing models after this, since the documentation is now properly in place.

-Most of them are properties moved into proper models.
+Most of the changes are properties moved into proper models.
 The biggest change has been introduced to partners already and was due to a bug in our language transformation:

 [5.
 Category structure is now consolidated, category name is always an array](#category-structure-is-now-consolidated-category-name-is-always-an-array)

+There's also a checklist below to use for testing.

 ## 1. Moved plugin-specific fields into pluginFields-property